 The location of available clinical sites may vary each year.
 Students are expected to provide transportation to clinical sites or relocate for the clinical experience.
 Health care facilities and community agencies that have agreed to accept students for clinical experiences are offering students the privilege of learning from professionals working in the field.
-Students must be respectful and courteous to all patients, employees, and visitors with whom they come in contact with at these agencies.
+Students must be respectful and courteous to all patients, employees, and visitors with whom they encounter at these agencies.
+Students must also be willing to follow verbal and written instructions as provided by their clinical instructor.
 Violation of these standards and agency rules could lead to immediate dismissal from the clinical.
 A second clinical experience will NOT be assigned.